Beargruug/awesome-coffee/README.md

 ## Introduction

 Welcome to **Awesome Coffee**!
 This list gathers the best resources, guides, and projects for coffee lovers, home baristas, and professionals.
-Whether you’re just starting your coffee journey or you’re a seasoned pro, you’ll find something inspiring here.
+Whether you're just starting your coffee journey or you're a seasoned pro, you'll find something inspiring here.

 ---